On Manin's conjecture for Ch\^atelet surfaces: Outline

 where $\Xi$ is the representation of $\GL_2(\A_\Q)$ induced by a Hecke character $\xi$.
 Additionally, (\ref{eq: outline cusp}) will only be used when $\xi$ is a class group character of order $\geq 3$ (and hence has finite image), whereas (\ref{eq: outline cups abs}) only occurs when $\xi$ is a Hecke Gr\"ossencharacter (which has infinite image).
 We remark that it is likely that with more careful analysis we could remove the absolute values in (\ref{eq: outline cups abs}); however, we achieve the necessary savings with the absolute values added. \\

 Our method for estimating the Eisenstein contribution follows closely the previous approaches when $\Delta=1$; indeed, when $\Delta=1$, $\theta(z) = E(z)$ and so the whole sum is contained in the Eisenstein part.
 We particularly mimic the proofs of de la Bret\`eche and Tenenbaum in \cite{delaTenenbaum-Manin} and the proof of Heath Brown in \cite{HB-linear}.
-However, we must consider when $(u,v)\in (B/t)^{1/2}\calB(\bx_0,L)$ lies in a short box -- fortunately, all of the techniques are either amenable to this issue or we are fortunate that the saving expected is far larger than the loss from summing over $|u|,|v|\leq (B/t)^{1/2}$ instead.
+However, we must consider when $(u,v)\in (B/t)^{1/2}\calB(\bx_0,L)$ lies in a short box -- fortunately, all of the techniques are either amenable to this issue or we achieve a savings that is far larger than the loss incurred from summing over $|u|,|v|\leq (B/t)^{1/2}$ instead of the smaller region.

 Using estimates on lattice points in convex regions, we establish a near-optimal \textbf{level of distribution} result for squarefree binary forms in \S\ref{sec: LoD}.
 Write $F(x,y) = \prod_{i=1}^r F_i(x,y)$ as the decomposition into irreducible forms.
 We show that where $D = D_1\hdots D_r.$ This result allows us to take $D\leq \frac{B}{t} \log(B/t)^{-\varepsilon}$ for any $\epsilon>0$ and still obtain a reasonable bound.
-We remark that if $F(x,y)$ has linear factors then the shape of the above bound is slightly different.
 This level of distribution result is obtained in \cite{delaTenenbaum-Manin} for $F(x,y)$ irreducible or a product of two irreducible quadratics; we closely follow their techniques.
 Also, Marasingha \cite{Marasingha-almostprimes} studies a general level of distribution result for squarefree binary forms and achieves a savings for $D\leq \frac{B}{t} \log(B/t)^{-A}$ for any large enough integer $A>0$.
+We remark that if $F(x,y)$ has linear factors then the shape of the above bound is slightly different.

-This step is the primary obstacle to studying $F(x,y)$ of \textit{higher degree}; for $\deg(F)\leq 3$, the level of distribution is sufficient and for $\deg(F)=4$, it is almost sufficient (up to a power of $\log(B)$).
+This step is the primary obstacle to studying $F(x,y)$ of higher degree; for $\deg(F)\leq 3$, the level of distribution is sufficient and for $\deg(F)=4$, it is almost sufficient (up to a power of $\log(B)$).
 For $\deg(F)>4$, the level of distribution would be a power of $B$ away from necessary and this gap can not be covered by the argument as written below. \\

 The other main input into our proof comes directly from de la Bret\`eche and Tenenbaum in \cite{delaTenenbaum-delta} when $F(x,y)$ is irreducible or the product of two irreducible quadratics; we describe their idea in detail in \S\ref{sec: large moduli} and discuss how to handle other factorizations of $F(x,y)$.
 Define the \textbf{twisted Hooley $\Delta$-function}: